 When NBA players refused to take the court following the shooting of Jacob Blake by police in Kenosha, Wisconsin, they did more than take a stand against racial injustice.
-Whether they knew it or not, the Milwaukee Bucks’ players, who in a statement called on the state’s Attorney General and other local officials to “address issues of police accountability, brutality and criminal justice reform”, echoed the same question that haunts James Madison’s Federalist No. 51: how to make the government obey the law?
+Whether they knew it or not, the Milwaukee Bucks’ players, who in a statement called on the state’s Attorney General and other local officials to “address issues of police accountability, brutality and criminal justice reform”, echoed the same question- that haunts James Madison’s Federalist No. 51 (you know, the one about checks and balances): how to make the government obey the law?

 And yet, since the killing of George Floyd in late May, journalists and protesters have been repeatedly shot, struck by vehicles, and arrested by police officers using excessive force exhibiting the same systemic racism and impunity that has driven so many Americans to protest.
 State legislatures have increased penalties and passed measures to restrict public demonstrations, including a new law in Tennessee that could strip a person’s right to vote if they camp on state property as part of a protest.

 Our society grants law enforcement officers broad powers of authority to bring people before the judicial system.
 But this authority has always been limited by what the people themselves articulated in state and federal constitutions.
 But when officers exceed these limits, what recourse is available?
 When video shows Kenosha officers disinterested in arresting the armed perpetrator whose violent attack against protesters left two people dead and another person seriously injured, what should the Milwaukee Bucks (and the rest of us) do?